curtisalexander/saspyrilia-sandbox/README.md

 ### SAS Requirements
 Running `SAS` as built out in this repository requires creating an account on [SAS On Demand for Academics](https://www.sas.com/en_us/software/on-demand-for-academics.html).

 All SAS code is evaluated within SAS On Demand for Academics (SAS ODA).
-Within a Jupyter notebook, code is sent to SAS ODA via the [saspy](https://sassoftware.github.io/saspy/index.html) library &mdash; a set of Python APIs for working with SAS.
+Within a local Jupyter notebook, code is sent to SAS ODA via the [saspy](https://sassoftware.github.io/saspy/index.html) library &mdash; a set of Python APIs for working with SAS.
 [Instructions](https://support.sas.com/ondemand/saspy.html) for getting setup to utilize Jupyter and SAS ODA can be summarized as follows:
 - Install and setup [Java](https://adoptopenjdk.net/)
-- Install the [saspy](https://sassoftware.github.io/saspy/) and [sas_kernel](https://sassoftware.github.io/sas_kernel/index.html) packages
+- Install the [saspy](https://sassoftware.github.io/saspy/) and [sas_kernel](https://sassoftware.github.io/sas_kernel/index.html) Python packages
 - Create a `sascfg_personal.py` file and copy it to the appropriate location
 - Create an `authinfo` file containing the username and password for SAS ODA

-In order to prevent leaking secrets into the Docker container, the username and password values are expected to be passed into the Docker container via the `ODA_USER` and `ODA_PASSWORD` environment variables.
+In order to prevent leaking secrets into the Docker container, the username and password values are expected to be passed into the Docker container via the `ODA_USER` and `ODA_PASSWORD` environment variables when the Docker container is started.
 The environment variables may be set globally or on a per-run basis (my preference).

 ### Docker Build
 In order to build the Docker image, utilize the repo [Dockerfile](Dockerfile).
 Assuming one is in the `saspyrilia-sandbox` directory, run the following.